pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingToTheReducerProtocol.md

 ## Leaf node features

-The simplest parts of an application to convert to ``ReducerProtocol`` are leaf node features that do not compose multiple reducers at once.
+The simplest parts of an application to convert to ``Reducer`` are leaf node features that do not compose multiple reducers at once.
 For example, suppose you have a feature domain with a dependency like this: